Working Parent Life

 The Employment Act sets out the legal minimum, but the picture varies depending on how many children you have.

-First Child: 8 Weeks
+Non-Citizen Child: 12 Weeks

 What About Unpaid Leave?